Investor Experiences and Financial Market Dynamics: Introduction

-In summary, our paper provides a simple formalization of experience effects.
-It generates testable implications for individual financial decision-making and the resulting stock-market dynamics, including the long-term effects of crisis experiences.
-The model, together with our empirical findings, suggest that a deeper understanding of the influence of past experiences is important not only to improve the micro-modeling of financial risk-taking, but also for our understanding of the aggregate dynamics of financial markets and the long-run effects of macro-shocks.
+Overall, experience-based learning offers a unifying explanation for financial-market features of both prices and trade volume.
+It also has novel implications for the cross-sectional differences in market participation and portfolio choice, which we show are consistent with the data.

 \textbf{Related Literature}.
-The above-cited empirical literature on experience effects shows that personal experiences of macroeconomic shocks leave a lasting imprint on individuals' decision-making over their lifetimes, thus generating long-run effects of macroeconomic crises.
-Our paper provides a theoretical foundation for such behavior.
-Closely related to our approach, \citeN{cogley2008market} propose a model in which the representative consumer uses Bayes' theorem to update estimates of transition probabilities as realizations accrue.
-As in our paper, agents use less data than in a standard framework (i.e., less ``than a rational-expectations-without-learning econometrician would give them,'' as the authors put it).
+There is a wide literature on the role of learning in explaining asset pricing puzzles.
+Most closely related, \citeN{cogley2008market} propose a model in which the representative consumer uses Bayes' theorem to update estimates of transition probabilities as realizations accrue.
+As in our paper, agents use less data than a ``rational-expectations-without-learning econometrician'' would give them.
 There are two important differences in our setup.
-First, agents in our model are not Bayesian due to the presence of availability bias and recency bias in their belief formation process.
-Second, and most importantly, we model over-lapping generations to capture the fact that agents live for a finite number of periods and that different cohorts have different experiences.
-Consequently, observations during an agents' lifetime have a non-negligible effect on their beliefs and generate heterogeneity across market participants.
-This feature provides an alternative modeling device to capture Friedman and Schwartz's idea that economic events, such as the Great Depression, shape the attitude of agents towards financial markets in the future.
+First, agents are not Bayesian.
+Second, different cohorts have different, finite experiences.
+Consequently, observations during an agent's lifetime have a non-negligible effect on beliefs and generate cross-cohort heterogeneity.